 - LEDs provide Power, Activity, and Fault status.

-Used in both low- and high-voltage battery stacks.
-Connects directly to cells (12- and 16-channel models available).
-Measures voltage and temperature, provides cell balancing.
-In a high-voltage battery stack, multiple CIs manage series-connected cells to reach voltages of up to 1250 VDC.
-For low-voltage applications, one CI can be added to a Nuvation Energy Low-Voltage BMS to increase the number of series-connected cells in a stack.
+The Cell Interface module can be used in both low- and high-voltage battery stacks.
+It measures voltage and temperature, and provides cell balancing.
+In a high-voltage battery stack, multiple Cell Interface modules manage series-connected cells to reach voltages of up to 1250 VDC.
+For low-voltage applications, one Cell Interface module can be added to the Low-Voltage BMS to increase the number of series-connected cells in an 11-60 VDC stack.

-- Connects directly to cells (12- and 16-channel models available).
+- Provides passive balancing up to 300mA (12- and 16-channel models only).

 - Daisy chain architecture; no addressing switches to set.

 - LEDs provide Activity and Fault status.

 Low-Voltage Battery Management System